Anthonyy232/Nagi/README.md

         <p><img style="display: block; border-radius: 9999px;" src="https://img.shields.io/github/downloads/Anthonyy232/Nagi/total" alt=""></p>
     </h1>
   <p align="center"></p>
     <p>Rediscover your local music collection with Nagi, a music player focused on speed, simplicity, and privacy.
-Nagi is built with C# and WinUI 3 to offer a clean, native Fluent experience.
-It's beautiful, efficient, and respects your privacy. </p>
+Featuring a resizable mini-player, interactive lyrics, and wide format support, Nagi is built with C# and WinUI 3 to offer a clean, native Fluent experience.
+It's beautiful, efficient, and respects your privacy.</p>
 </div>

 ## Features
-- **Fluent & Modern UI**: A beautiful and responsive interface built with the latest WinUI 3 Fluent design system.
+- **Fluent & Modern UI**: A beautiful and responsive interface built with the latest WinUI 3, featuring customizable backdrops like Mica, Mica Alt, and Acrylic.
+- **Resizable Mini-Player**: A sleek, always-on-top mini-player for easy control while you work.
+Features playback controls, album art, a draggable interface, and an efficiency mode to reduce resource usage.
+- **Lyrics Support**: View lyrics from embedded tags or external `.lrc` files.
+Click any line to seek directly to that part of the song.
 - **Folder-Based Library**: Simply add your music folders, and Nagi will automatically scan and organize your collection.
 - **Dynamic Theming**: The color scheme dynamically adapts to the art of the currently playing song.
-- **Online Metadata**: Automatically fetches and displays metadata for artists.
 - **Playlist Management**: Create, edit, and enjoy your own custom playlists.
-- **Tray Mini-Player**: Control your music playback from a convenient and sleek pop-up in the Windows system tray.
+- **Tray Controls**: Control your music from a convenient pop-up in the Windows system tray.
+- **LastFM and Discord Integrations**: Automatically fetches artist metadata, scrobbles your tracks to Last.fm, and showcases your activity with improved Discord Rich Presence.
 - **Private**: Your music and data are yours.
 Nagi does not send any user data to the cloud without user consent.
+- **Wide Codec Support**: Nagi plays a vast array of audio formats, including: `.aa`, `.aax`, `.aac`, `.aiff`, `.ape`, `.dsf`, `.flac`, `.m4a`, `.m4b`, `.m4p`, `.mp3`, `.mpc`, `.mpp`, `.ogg`, `.oga`, `.wav`, `.wma`, `.wv`, and `.webm`.

 <div align="center">
 <table border="0">